lwsrbrts/Pwsh-Opto-Docker/README.md

 ## Octocoupler circuit

+The octocoupler, also described as an opto-isolator, isolates the mains/line voltage from the Raspberry Pi and is the safest way to detect AC voltage using a Raspberry Pi since the Pi is never in contact with the high AC voltage.

-The octocoupler circuit was purchased from eBay and is described as: `240V 220V AC Mains Sensor opto-isolator optoisolator optocoupler 5V 3.3V Arduino`
+The octocoupler circuit used was purchased from eBay and is described as:

+`240V 220V AC Mains Sensor opto-isolator optoisolator optocoupler 5V 3.3V Arduino`

 ![ebay seller](https://github.com/lwsrbrts/Pwsh-Opto-Docker/raw/master/ebay-seller.png "ebay seller")